If you're having extreme menopause symptoms, or *any* menopause symptoms, you're probably wondering if this is normal.

 - What are your peri-menopause/menopause symptoms like??

 These symptoms of menopause have become so accepted and “normal” in our society that I was tempted to write it off as just that, but for me, it went much deeper.

 I'm convinced that she originally got breast cancer due to the accepted menopausal therapy at the time she began having these symptoms: Prempro, which is a Premarin/Provera — estrogen/progesterone hormonal combo pill.
 It just makes sense that when you start messing with the hormones in your body, you're putting yourself at great risk.
-Do some searching online and you'll see that many studies have now found this to be true and that those are a toxic pills.
-(More related posts on that listed at the bottom, too.)
+Do some searching online and you'll see that many studies have now found this to be true and that those are toxic pills.
+(More related posts on that are listed at the bottom, too.)
 Of course no one is held responsible for these deadly drugs, because her breast cancer wasn't until years later.

 So obviously I knew “going on something” wasn't an option, but I also knew that there are many natural options out there as well.